dataluscorp/browser/widget/cocoa/docs/sdks.md

 [broken vibrancy](https://bugzilla.mozilla.org/show_bug.cgi?id=1475694), and
 [broken colors in dark mode](https://bugzilla.mozilla.org/show_bug.cgi?id=1578917).

-In most of these cases, the breakage was either very minor, or it was caused by Firefox doing things that were explicitly discouraged, like creating unexpected NSView hierarchies, or relying on unspecified implementation details.
+In most of these cases, the breakage was either very minor, or it was caused by Datalus doing things that were explicitly discouraged, like creating unexpected NSView hierarchies, or relying on unspecified implementation details.
 (With one exception: In 10.14, HiDPI-aware `NSOpenGLContext` rendering in layer-backed windows simply broke.)